 MINOR IN HUMAN DEVELOPMENT AND FAMILY STUDIES

 The 18-credit minor in Human Development and Family Studies provides supplemental training for non-majors on child development, adolescent development, and family studies.
+Students interested in declaring a minor in Human Development and Family Studies are welcome to reach out to the HDFS advisor with any questions they may have.
+Classes required for the minor are as follows.
+Additional information can be found in the Course Catalog.

 MINOR IN ADDICTION AND RECOVERY STUDIES